 His experience with OTC Markets enabled Mr. Sharp to begin services in 2018 to listed companies who wished to reinstate or maintain their good standing and bring asset value to their shareholders.
-Since October 2018, Mr. Sharp has been the President and CEO of Forwardly, Inc., formerly known as Guard Dog, Inc., and has worked diligently to bring value to the company’s shareholders.
+Since October 2018, Mr. Sharp has been the President and CEO of Forwardly, Inc., and has worked diligently to bring value to the company’s shareholders.
 Mr. Sharp also continues to provide services to public companies seeking to stay onside of listing regulations.

 Dr. Michael J. Soffer